 Prices based on annual electricity costs broken down into quarterly payments on the Ausgrid network at postcode 2000, October 2016.

-This time you can see the difference between the two is not as dramatic as in Victoria, but Powershop is still the cheapest option.
+This time you can see that Powershop is the cheapest option.
 Again, however, you must consider what leg work it will take to achieve these maximum savings from Powershop.
 Customers will be required to regularly purchase saver power packs to get the cheapest rates.
 Find out how Powershop and Origin compare to other electricity providers in Sydney with our cost comparison review.